-- Nature of the threat - Specificity of location and time of detonation - Circumstances related to the threat (i.e. political climate, series of events leading to the threat, etc.) - Discovery of a device or unusual package, luggage, etc.
+- Nature of the threat, - Specificity of location and time of detonation, - Circumstances related to the threat (i.e. political climate, series of events leading to the threat, etc.), and - Discovery of a device or unusual package, luggage, etc.

-The University of Virginia Police or other police unit will dispatch a search team and will organize the search.
+The police will dispatch a search team and will organize the search.
 Other emergency units will be alerted to the threat and asked to stand by for further instructions.
 Persons leaving the building should report to a specified location for further instructions.